Political redistricting chair appointed by state Supreme Court

 The selection comes as Montana awaits U.S. Census data and a possible second U.S. House district.

-Smith, an associate professor at the University of Montana Law School, civil prosecutor for the Confederated Salish and Kootenai Tribes, replaces Sheila Stearns, who resigned from the committee because of health issues.
+Smith is an associate professor at the University of Montana Law School, and the civil prosecutor for the Confederated Salish and Kootenai Tribes.
+She replaces Sheila Stearns, who resigned from the committee because of health issues.

 It’s the five-member Districting and Apportionment Committee that draws Montana’s legislative districts for the coming decade based on population estimates from the latest U.S. Census.
-The chairman serves as the tie breaker for a membership that intentionally includes two Republicans and two Democrats.
+Legislative leaders appoint two Democrats and two Republicans to the committee.
+The chairman then serves as the tie breaker.
 Because of this deciding role, the chairman selection is scrutinized.

-Smith, who was appointed unanimously by the Montana Supreme Court, said her goal was to avoid breaking ties by building consensus among the four partisan members.
+Smith was appointed unanimously by the Montana Supreme Court and said her goal was to avoid breaking ties by building consensus among the four partisan members.

 “I view this as someone who can facilitate a good process and recognize the strengths of each of the committee members, and appreciate the differences in viewpoint,” Smith said.
 “Because to me, that’s how you reach fair resolution, to be able to listen to both sides.
 I can do that.
 I’ve done that my entire life.”

 There were objections by Republican members of the committee, Dan Stusek and Jeff Essmann, about the limited search for a new chairman by the Supreme Court.
-The solicitation was limited to publications read mostly by attorneys and no one else, Essmann said.
+Public notice was limited to the Supreme Court docket, read mostly by attorneys and no one else, Essmann said.
 The two Republicans asked the Court to delay the decision and advertise the chairmanship more broadly.

+"From my perspective, it's a decision that affects every voter of Montana.
+And there's a requirement in the Montana Constitution that to me seems to require public input before a final decision is made," Essmann said, "an opportunity to be heard."

 The U.S. Census population count has been delayed by the pandemic, which means there should be more time to select a chairman.
 In non-pandemic times, the U.S. Census would be delivered for certification Dec.
 31, giving states an early look at population figures and whether changes to U.S. House representation were likely.